Gaurav-B-R/Bank-Risk-Analytics-EDA/README.md

 # Bank-Risk-Analytics-EDA
 <h2><b>Business Understanding</b></h2>
 The loan providing companies find it hard to give loans to the people due to their insufficient or non-existent credit history.
 Because of that, some consumers use it to their advantage by becoming a defaulter.
-Suppose you work for a consumer finance company which specialises in lending various types of loans to urban customers.
-You have to use EDA to analyse the patterns present in the data.
+Suppose I work for a consumer finance company which specialises in lending various types of loans to urban customers.
+I have to use EDA to analyse the patterns present in the data.
 This will ensure that the applicants capable of repaying the loan are not rejected.